kristapsdz/sqlite2mdoc/samples/SQLITE_FCNTL_LOCKSTATE.3.md

 *	The SQLITE\_FCNTL\_PERSIST\_WAL opcode is used
 	to set or query the persistent Write Ahead Log setting.
-	By default, the auxiliary write ahead log and shared memory files used for transaction control are automatically deleted when the latest connection to the database closes.
+	By default, the auxiliary write ahead log (WAL file) and shared memory files used for transaction control are automatically deleted when the latest connection to the database closes.
 	Setting persistent WAL mode causes those files to persist after close.
 	Persisting the files is useful when other processes that do not have write permission on the directory containing the database file want to read the database file, as the WAL and shared memory files must exist in order for the database to be readable.
-	The fourth parameter to sqlite3\_file\_control()
+	The fourth parameter to
+	**sqlite3\_file\_control**()
 	for this opcode should be a pointer to an integer.
 	That integer is 0 to disable persistent WAL mode or 1 to enable persistent WAL mode.